Michael Townley: Convicted for Orlando Letelier's murder

-Ongoing investigations
+Investigations

-In 2003, Argentine Federal Judge María Servini de Cubría asked Chile for the extradition of Townley's wife Mariana Callejas, who was accused of involvement in Carlos Prats' murder.
+In 2003, Argentine Federal Judge María Servini de Cubría asked Chile for the extradition of Townley's wife, Mariana Callejas, who was accused of involvement in Carlos Prats' murder.
 But, in July 2005, Chilean judge Nibaldo Segura of the Court of Appeals stated that the case cannot proceed, arguing that Callejas was already being tried in Chile.

 Questioned in March 2005 by Judge Alejandro Madrid about former Chilean Christian Democrat President Eduardo Frei Montalva's death, Michael Townley acknowledged links between Colonia Dignidad, led by Paul Schäfer and DINA on one side and the Laboratorio de Guerra Bacteriológica del Ejército (Bacteriological Warfare Laboratory of the Army) on the other.
-It is suspected the toxin that killed Frei Montalva in a Santa Maria clinic in 1982 was created there.
-This new laboratory in Colonia Dignidad would have been, according to him, the continuation of the laboratory the DINA had in Via Naranja de lo Curro where he worked with DINA biochemist Eugenio Berríos.
+It is suspected the toxin that supposedly killed Frei Montalva in a Santa Maria clinic in 1982 was created there.
+This new laboratory in Colonia Dignidad would have been, according to him, the continuation of the laboratory the DINA had in Via Naranja de lo Curro where he worked with DINA biochemist Eugenio Berríos; despite this claim, Townley previous acknowledged that the laboratory where he based his production of toxins was located in the basement of his home.
 Townley would also have testified on biological experiments made upon prisoners in Colonia Dignidad with the help of the two above mentioned laboratories.
+However, the allegation that Montalva was a murder victim was later dismissed in Chilean court.

 In 1992, Townley testified that the Spanish diplomat Carmelo Soria, assassinated in 1976, had been detained at his home on Via Naranja in the sector of Lo Curro.
 There he was tortured and, since he did not speak, subjected to sarin (which had been made by Berríos).
 Soria was then detained and tortured again in the Villa Grimaldi and his case was included in Spanish magistrate Baltasar Garzon's indictment of Pinochet.

 In May 2016, Chile's Supreme Court asked the United States to extradite Chilean Armando Fernandez Larios, Townley and Cuban Virgilio Paz, all three of whom were linked to the September 21, 1976, car-bombing murders in Washington, D.C.
 In November 2002, Soria's widow, Laura Gonzalez-Vera, along with the personal representative of Soria's estate, sued Townley seeking damages for Soria's torture and killing.
 When Townley defaulted, the district court entered a $7 million judgment against him.

-The Supreme Court unanimously ruled that the foreign ministry of Chile should file an extradition request to the United States for Michael Townley and Armando Fernandez Larios.
+The Supreme Court unanimously ruled that the foreign ministry of Chile should file an extradition request to the United States for Michael Townley and Armando Fernández Larios.

-In May 2016, the Supreme Court of Chile asked for the extradition of Townley, Virgilio, and Armando Fernandez Larios for their alleged roles in the murder of Soria in 1976.
-As of 2015, Townley remained in the U.S. Witness Protection Program and his whereabouts is unknown.
+In May 2016, the Supreme Court of Chile asked for the extradition of Townley, Virgilio, and Armando Fernández Larios for their alleged roles in the murder of Soria in 1976.
+As of 2015, Townley remained in the U.S. Witness Protection Program and his whereabouts were unknown.
+In August 2023, however, it was reported that a recent conviction which was given to six former DINA agents and two former army officers would be the "final conviction" issued by the Supreme Court of Chile for Soria's murder.